Doctor's Assessment Included

 What It Measures

-This test measures total triiodothyronine (T3) in your blood, including both protein-bound and free forms.
-T3 is produced primarily by conversion of T4 in peripheral tissues and is considered the most metabolically active thyroid hormone.
-It may help assess overall thyroid function.
+This test measures total triiodothyronine (T3) in your blood, including both the protein-bound and free forms.
+T3 is produced mainly when your body converts T4 in peripheral tissues, and it is considered the most metabolically active thyroid hormone.

 Why It Matters